Bob Satterfield

 Bob "Bombardier" Satterfield (November 9, 1923 in St. Louis, Missouri – June 1, 1977) was a heavyweight boxer who fought from 1945–1957.
-Satterfield, who never fought for the title, retired with a record of 50 wins (35 KOs), 25 losses and 4 draws.
-He is in Ring magazine's list of 100 greatest punchers of all time at number 58.
+Satterfield, a top rated contender who never fought for the title, retired with a record of 50 wins (35 KOs), 25 losses and 4 draws.
+Known for his punching power, he is listed in Ring magazine's list of 100 greatest punchers of all time at number 58.
 Satterfield later died from cancer at the age of 53.

 Amateur career

 Satterfield was the Chicago City Golden Gloves 147-pound champion in 1941.
 He lost to Al Tribuani on a first round knockout in the inter-city championship between Chicago and New York boxers.

 Professional career

 Satterfield, known for his punching power and aggressive style, was a fan favorite.
 His poor stamina and weak chin often cost him fights, however.
 In his bout against heavyweight contender Rex Layne on March 9, 1951, Satterfield hurt Layne, and knocked him down for an eight count in the first round.
 Layne slowly retook control of the fight, and ultimately knocked out Satterfield in the eighth round.

 Satterfield was knocked out in 7 rounds by future middleweight champion Jake LaMotta on September 12, 1946.
 He was also knocked out in 2 rounds by former heavyweight champion Ezzard Charles on January 13, 1954.
 Satterfield did score a knockout over future heavyweight contender Cleveland Williams and also beat the dangerous giant Cuban Niño Valdés, but lost by KO to light heavyweight champion Archie Moore, and dropped 2 out of 3 to future light heavyweight champion Harold Johnson.

 He retired from boxing on January 15, 1958, due to a detached retina in his left eye.